bestokes/hassocks-departure-board/README.md

 A Flask web application that displays real-time train departure information using the UK Rail Data API.
 This is lightly optimised for Hassocks (HSK) but can work for any UK railway station by changing the 3 letter station code in the API URL.

-As well as a near realtime dashboard, an 800x480 image is generated when data is refreshed, this is intended for displaying on an e-paper display.
+As well as a realtime dashboard, an 800x480 image is generated when data is refreshed, this is intended for displaying on an e-paper display.

 ![Screenshot](static/image.png "Screenshot")